Open-MRV/tutorials/docs/qgis.md

 1. Detailed instructions for installing the plugin can be found [on the Planet webpage](https://developers.planet.com/docs/integrations/qgis/quickstart/).
 2. Add the plugin panel by going to *Web* -> *Planet Explorer* -> *Planet Explorer*.
-3. Select *Mosaic Series* in the plugin panel.
+3. Select *Mosaic Series* in the plugin panel next to the Planet icon.
 4. Double click on one of the biannual or monthly mosaics to add it to the map.

 ![](figures/m1.2/m1.2.1/planetexplorer.JPG)